The Latest Press Releases

-Organovo had very little institutional ownership in the early days of the stock prior to our uplisting to the NYSE MKT, but institutional holdings have grown since then.
 One site providing information including % institutional ownership can be found at this link.
 It consists of both traditional institutional funds, mutual funds, and index funds.
 The company targeted a fully institutional round for its August, 2013 financing round that brought in $46.6M in investment, and as of February, 2014 the information at the link reflected holdings by some of the funds that bought shares in that round, as well as many other institutions.
 With the help of the highly regarded investment bankers at Lazard and Oppenheimer, we achieved this, attracting investment from top healthcare investors who have some of the best research teams in the market.
 Our institutional holdings are strong and we intend to continue outreach to institutional investors by conducting activities such as those at last year’s Piper Jaffray and Oppenheimer Conferences, and by holding ongoing meetings through multiple investment banks who make introductions to institutional investment funds.

 Organovo, Inc. was incorporated in 2007 to advance bioprinting technology and began its operations in San Diego, California in January 2009.
 Read more about our company’s history.